Index of Embedded Networks in the Sphere: Introduction

 by the second variation of networks.
 So this operator is closely related to the Laplacian operator on the network.
 This is one difference with the case of the minimal surfaces since there are usually more terms related to the second fundamental form of surfaces in the stability operators.

-After giving the elliptic operator on the network, we can talk about its eigenvalues and eigenfunctions on this network related to operator $L$.
+After defining the Jacobi operator $L$ on geodesic networks, we can talk about its eigenvalues and eigenfunctions.
 Standard methods and results about the spectrum of elliptic operators from PDEs can directly be applied to the operator $L$ here, especially the min-max characterization of eigenvalues.
 Until now, we can define the (Morse) index and nullity of the network in the sphere.

-Now we can state our first main theorem of index and nullity of embedded stationary triple junction networks in $\mathbb{S}^2$ (see Theorem \ref{thm_index_and_nullity_of_triple_junction_networks} for more precise statement). \begin{theorem} [Index and nullity of stationary triple junction networks] The Morse index of all embedded closed stationary triple junction networks in $\mathbb{S}^2$ is $F-1$ where $F$ is the number of regions on sphere cut by this network.
-The corresponding eigenfunctions are all locally constants(explained in Theorem \ref{thm_index_and_nullity_of_triple_junction_networks}) with eigenvalue $-1$.
+Now we can state our first main theorem of index and nullity of embedded stationary triple junction networks in $\mathbb{S}^2$ (see Theorem \ref{thm_index_and_nullity_of_triple_junction_networks} for more precise statement). \begin{theorem} [Index and nullity of stationary triple junction networks] The Morse index of all embedded closed stationary triple junction networks in $\mathbb{S}^2$ is $F-1$ where $F$ is the number of regions on the sphere cut by this network.
+The corresponding eigenfunctions are all locally constant (explained in Theorem \ref{thm_index_and_nullity_of_triple_junction_networks}) with eigenvalue $-1$.

 The nullity of all embedded closed stationary triple junction networks in $\mathbb{S}^2$ is 3 and the corresponding eigenfunctions are generated by the rotations on $\mathbb{S}^2$ with eigenvalue $0$. \end{theorem}